jean-roland/LCSF_Doc/index.md

 ### Sub-attribute

 Sub-attributes are attributes in their own right.
-This means that if you have a type of data (e.g. an address) sent both in a command attribute and a sub-attribute, you really need to define one attribute "Address" in your protocol and use it for both cases.
+This means that if you have a data type `Address` in your protocol, you can use it as either an attribute or a sub-attribute.

 Note than sub-attributes can have their own sub-attributes.
 As such, there is no limit to the amount of attribute branching/nesting you can do.
 This is one of the key feature of LCSF and gives it the flexibility to describe most, if not all, command sets that you may need to create for your applications.